clef/clef-wordpress/readme.txt

 - **No extra devices**: use your smartphone instead of a “third device” such as a USB drive or security key.

-- **[Single sign on/off](http://support.getclef.com/article/52-how-does-clef-s-single-sign-on-work)**: Sync with the Clef Wave once, then enjoy one-click sign ins for all subsequent sites.
+- **[Single sign on/off](http://support.getclef.com/article/52-how-does-clef-s-single-sign-on-work)**: Scan the Clef Wave once, then enjoy one-click sign ins for all subsequent sites.
 Also, sign out from all your sites with one-click any time, or [set the timer](http://support.getclef.com/article/72-how-to-adjust-the-duration-of-the-logout-timer) to log you out automatically when you’re done working.

 = Clef Security Features =